Roche/pyreadstat/README.md

 In the case of SPSS we have some presets for some formats:
 * restricted_integer: with leading zeros, equivalent to N + variable width (e.g N4)
-* integer: Numeric with no decimal places, equivalent to F + variable width + ".0" (0 decimal positions)
+* integer: Numeric with no decimal places, equivalent to F + variable width + ".0" (0 decimal positions).
+A pandas column of type integer will also be translated into this format automatically.

 ```python
 import pandas as pd